-Upon acceptance as a Candidate to the Ph.D. program, the Candidate will be assigned an Academic Advisor who will advise the Candidate with respect to the degree requirements and assist with the Candidate’s selection of a Dissertation Supervisor.
-The checkpoints in the Ph.D. program are listed in the following table, along with both desirable and acceptable completion times, measured from entry into the program.
-Students also are required to submit a Progress Report on April 15, August 15 and December 15 in each year of their studies.
+Upon acceptance as a Candidate to the Ph.D. program, the Candidate will meet with their supervisor, who will advise them with respect to the degree requirements and assist with them with their course selection.
+The checkpoints in the Ph.D. program are listed in the following table, along with both expected and mandatory completion times, measured from entry into the program.
+Students also are required to submit a Progress Report, each term on December 31 (fall term) and August 31 and a annual program report on April 30 in each year of their studies.

 Ph.D.
 Program Checkpoints

 |Course requirement||2 terms||3 terms|

 |Dissertation proposal||7 terms||8 terms|

 Dissertation Supervisor Selection

 The Candidate must identify a member of the graduate program who is willing to act as the Candidate’s Dissertation Supervisor.